EntCollNet/BugFlow/modules/module_4/module_4B.md

 # Module 4B: Pinned 3D specimen imaging
+**THIS MODULE IS IN DEVELOPMENT, PLEASE CONTACT US IF YOU WOULD LIKE TO CONTRIBUTE**

 ## Module Purpose:
 This module is intended for capturing and storing the morphological data from a 3D scan obtained via photogrammetry or microCT methods.